-The abandoned Unilever Soap Factory in Toronto's east end will see a future of possibility when a 10-day expo takes over the space this fall.
+The abandoned Unilever Soap Factory in Toronto's east end will see a future of possibility when a 10-day expo takes over the space starting this Thursday.

 The hulking industrial plant at the foot of the Don — where soap was manufactured for more than 100 years — will host EDIT: Expo for Design, Innovation and Technology from Sept.
 28 - Oct.
 8.

 Produced by Design Exchange, in partnership with the United Nations Development Programme, EDIT will explore how design, innovation and technology can change the world for the better.